Euclidean vector: Further information

-The Euclidean space $\mathbb R^n$ is often presented as the Euclidean space of dimension n.
+The Euclidean space $\mathbb R^n$ is often presented as the standard Euclidean space of dimension n.
 This is motivated by the fact that every Euclidean space of dimension n is isomorphic to the Euclidean space $\mathbb R^n.$ More precisely, given such a Euclidean space, one may choose any point O as an origin.
 By Gram–Schmidt process, one may also find an orthonormal basis of the associated vector space (a basis such that the inner product of two basis vectors is 0 if they are different and 1 if they are equal).
 This defines Cartesian coordinates of any point P of the space, as the coordinates on this basis of the vector $\overrightarrow{OP}.$ These choices define an isomorphism of the given Euclidean space onto $\mathbb R^n,$ by mapping any point to the n-tuple of its Cartesian coordinates, and every vector to its coordinate vector.

 Examples in one dimension

 Since the physicist's concept of force has a direction and a magnitude, it may be seen as a vector.
 As an example, consider a rightward force F of 15 newtons.
 If the positive axis is also directed rightward, then F is represented by the vector 15 N, and if positive points leftward, then the vector for F is −15 N. In either case, the magnitude of the vector is 15 N. Likewise, the vector representation of a displacement Δs of 4 meters would be 4 m or −4 m, depending on its direction, and its magnitude would be 4 m regardless.